QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

+The service-request phase of $\qpadl$ can be instantiated with different PQ-secure PoW mechanisms depending on the desired trade-off between client-side cost, verification efficiency, and communication overhead.

-{\em (i) $\qpadlhct$:} Given the burden of token creation on the users, this instantiation adopts the Hashcash Tree ($\hct$) construction to provide an efficient and PQ-secure PoW mechanism, considering users' diverse computational resources (e.g., CPU, energy, battery, storage).
+{\em \underline{(i) $\qpadlhct$}:} Given the burden of token creation on the users, this instantiation adopts the Hashcash Tree ($\hct$) construction to provide an efficient and PQ-secure PoW mechanism, considering users' diverse computational resources (e.g., CPU, energy, battery, storage).
 As an enhanced version of the original Hashcash puzzle used in Bitcoin~\cite{aura2000resistant}, $\hct$ is designed to resist quantum and parallel brute-force attacks~\cite{chiriaco2017finding, alviano2023hashcash}, offering adjustable difficulty tailored to varying user capabilities.
 Built on hash functions, it inherently ensures efficiency in both classical and PQ settings, leveraging sequential hardness via a binary tree structure that prevents full parallel shortcuts.
-The detailed $\hct$ algorithm is presented below:
+For this reason, $\qpadlhct$ is the practical default in our full instantiation, especially when user devices have heterogeneous computational and energy budgets.
+The detailed $\hct$ algorithm is presented below: \begin{itemize}[leftmargin=*] \item[-] $\Pi \as \hct.\puzgen(1^\lambda, \kappa)$: Randomly selects $n_s \asrandom \{0,1\}^\lambda$ and sets the number of leaves $n_l$ based on the difficulty level $\kappa$.
+The puzzle is $\Pi = (h, n_s, \kappa, n_l)$, where $h$ is the hash function and $n_s$ is the selected randomness. \item[-] $\Psi \as \hct.\pow(\Pi)$: Constructs a perfect binary tree of Hashcash puzzles via brute force.
+For each leaf node ($i > n_l$), the client finds $n_x$ such that $h_\kappa(n_s || i || 0 || 0 || n_x)$ has $\kappa$ leading zeros.
+For internal nodes ($i < n$), it solves $h_\kappa(n_s || i || h_{2i} || h_{2i+1} || n_x)$.
+The root nonce $n_1$ serves as the PoW token, with nonces $(n_{2^{n_l}-1}, \dots, n_1)$. \item[-] $\{0,1\} \as \hct.\powverif(\Pi, \Psi)$: Upon receiving the root's nonce, the server randomly selects a leaf index $i \in [1, n_l]$ and requests the corresponding path from leaf to root.
+Verification requires only $\log n$ hash computations. \end{itemize}